serge-sans-paille/pythran-stories/content/2016-04-18-aliasing-improved.rst

 Acknowledgments
 ===============

-Thanks a lot to Pierrick Brunet for his careful review, and to Florent Caryé from `Logilab <https://www.logilab.fr/>`_ for his advices that helped **a lot** to improve the post.
+Thanks a lot to Pierrick Brunet for his careful review, and to Florent Cayré from `Logilab <https://www.logilab.fr/>`_ for his advices that helped **a lot** to improve the post.
 And of course to `OpenDreamKit <http://opendreamkit.org/>`_ for funding this work!